1Fuel Review 2026 – Risk Score, Regulation and Scam Warning

 In our opinion, 1Fuel should not be treated as a trustworthy broker.

-1Fuel shows multiple strong indicators of being a scam broker and should be avoided.
+1Fuel shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.